 Five Tips for Managing Stress During Finals

 Between a global pandemic and a contentious election season, stress has seemed inevitable in 2020.
-As the semester comes to an end, final projects and exams are likely to just add an extra layer of pressure. it is difficult not to feel an added layer from final projects and exams.
+As the semester comes to an end, final projects and exams are likely to just add an extra layer of pressure.
 While everyone manages anxiety brought on by these stressors in a different way, below are some general tips to help you succeed these last few weeks before the end of the term.

 1. Practice Self-Care Habits

 Whether you’re working on a final essay or studying for a final exam, practicing self-care can help you make it to the finish line.
 Although it may seem simple in theory, carving out time from your study schedule to step outside and get a breath of fresh air or do a HIIT routine can go a long way.
 Equally important is staying hydrated, eating protein-based meals, and getting a good night’s rest.
 Though all-night cram sessions can be tempting, research has proven that memory recall and a heightened sense of concentration are higher among well-rested individuals.

 Throughout your academic career, you most likely have tried various studying techniques.
 From making flash cards, to writing notes, to rereading entire book chapters, everyone learns in a different way.
 If you’re struggling with finding the right type of study strategy, whether for a particular course or in general, Seaver’s Student Success Center can help.
 Book an academic coaching appointment from the Navigate app to connect with a coach who will offer individualized study techniques to help you prepare for exams.

 Preparing for final exams doesn’t have to be an isolated effort.
 Schedule virtual study groups with friends to help make studying sessions fun.
 Use the Study Buddy feature in the Navigate app to connect with classmates to draft study guides and share resources.
 While study sessions in the library and dorm rooms are not possible this semester, connecting has never been more important.